-Caring for an aging loved one can be so stressful.
+Caring for an elderly parent can be so stressful.
 It can feel like you’re just moving from one crisis to another without having time to catch your breath.
 Every twist and turn comes with new challenges.
 Figuring out how to deal with those challenges is like starting a new 1000-piece puzzle every time something crops up.

-Having a plan for your loved one can help you prepare for what lies ahead – even when you don’t know what lies ahead.
+Having a plan for your aging parents can help you prepare for what lies ahead – even when you don’t know what lies ahead.
 Our Elder Care Advisors have spent countless hours working with thousands of families over the years.

 One solution that we know will save caregivers time and effort is organizing the following six areas.
 You’ll be surprised how having this information at your fingertips can really keep you from scrambling.

 Caring for an Elderly Parent?
 Get Organized Around These 6 Things:

 - Personal information – Life will be easier if you know your loved one’s full legal name (and maiden name), date and place of birth, driver’s license number, and marriage dates.

 - General Contact Information – Make sure you know the information for your loved one’s attorneys, advisors (taxes and finances), utility companies, lawn caretakers, banks, and other important personal contacts.